Issue #2 from my Design + Culture email series, which looks critically at our most commonly-held beliefs. View the Archive

 Picasso in his lifetime created more than 50,000 pieces of work.
 That is an amazing amount.
 But the act of making, failing and making again is one of the things that drives creativity and knowledge.
 One of the biggest hurdles most creative people face is their inner editorial voice that stops them making things because they think it's not good enough or there isn't enough time to do a great job or….
 The only way to get better is to practice, and by making mistakes you learn and get better.

 Picasso experimented in a wide range of media and conceptual areas, which allowed him many ways to explore his ideas--even becoming a poet for two years before coming back to being a visual artist.
 Forcing yourself to feel like a beginner can broaden your thinking, which can sometimes be too narrowed by what your expertise in one medium tells you is possible.

 But how can you be prolific and bring more experimentation to your work?
-I’ve found three simple tactics that support both key strategies.
+I’ve found three strategies that support both key goals.

 Make your own tools

 "We shape our tools and thereafter our tools shape us." - John Culkin